Mango and Coconut Sorbet

 This Mango & Coconut Sorbet is a refreshing, technically refined, and versatile option for the summer season—ideal for plated desserts or gelato display cases.
 A recipe that blends pleasure, performance, and ingredient excellence.

-One of the keys to this recipe lies in the use of our Technical Sugars, essential to achieving the ideal balance between sweetness, texture, and preservation.
-Thanks to their ability to modulate freezing point depression and add body without excessive sweetness, these ingredients allow you to obtain a sorbet with a silky texture, easy to work with, and with a creamy but light mouthfeel.
+One of the keys to this recipe lies in the use of our Technical Sugars.
+Technical Sugars, essential to achieve the ideal balance between sweetness, texture and preservation.
+These ingredients help regulate freezing point depression and add body without excessive sweetness, resulting in a smooth, creamy texture that’s easy to scoop and delightful on the palate.

 Profiber Stab 5 stabilizer: clean and natural structure

-To guarantee the stability and texture of the sorbet over time, Iván has incorporated Profiber Stab 5, our vegetable fiber-based stabilizer.
-Its 100% clean label composition ensures excellent resistance to thawing, improves palatability, and respects the authentic flavor of the fruits.
+To ensure long-lasting texture and stability, Iván uses Profiber Stab 5, our fiber-based stabilizer.
+Its 100% clean label composition offers excellent melt resistance, enhances mouthfeel, and preserves the authentic flavour of the fruit.

 The vibrant and natural flavor of the sorbet is achieved through the use of mango and coconut pulps from Adamance, a brand of the Valrhona Selection group, recognized for offering high-quality raw materials with a strong commitment to traceability and sustainability.